-Represented former Minnesota Timberwolves CEO Bob Stein in a case relating to certain silica sand deposits in Goodhue County, Minnesota.
+Represented former Minnesota Timberwolves CEO Bob Stein in a case relating to a large amount of silica sand deposits in Goodhue County, Minnesota.
 Mr. Stein filed the case seeking a declaratory judgment that he still owns half the rights to the silica sand.
 Mr. Stein also alleged that defendant Windsor Energy (and its related companies) had intentionally interfered with his contract with the landowner.
 In April 2013, the Court granted Mr. Stein’s request for a declaratory judgment.
-Then in June 2013, after a week-long trial, a jury found that Windsor Energy had intentionally interfered with Mr. Stein’s contract with the landowner.
-Should the sand be mined in the future, Mr. Stein will be entitled to his portion of the proceeds.
+Then in June 2013, after a week-long trial, a jury found that Windsor Energy had intentionally interfered with Mr. Stein’s contract with the landowner (the jury did not award damages; the sand had not yet been mined).
+Should the sand be mined in the future, the court has ruled that Mr. Stein will be entitled to 50% of the proceeds.

 Confidential AAA Arbitration (New York, N.Y.
 2012-13)

 Trial counsel for “Big Four” accounting firm in AAA arbitration against former executives of Fortune 100 company.
 Plaintiffs alleged our client’s tax shelter advice led to hundreds of millions of dollars in damages.